 In Cornwall, another ancient branch of the family was found.
 "The manor of St. Kew, which has long been in the Molesworths, is the property of Sir A. O. Molesworth."

-Important Dates for the Moleswith family
+Early History of the Moleswith family

 This web page shows only a small excerpt of our Moleswith research.
 Another 257 words (18 lines of text) covering the years 1124, 1689, 1730, 1638, 1689, 1656, 1725, 1680 and 1758 are included under the topic Early Moleswith History in all our PDF Extended History products and printed products wherever possible.